-Applications for a student visa must go through a U.S. Embassy or Consulate.
+Applications for an F-1 or J-1 visa must go through a U.S. Embassy or Consulate.
 Please visit Travel.State.gov to learn about the visa application process.
 Consult the website of the embassy/consulate where you plan to go for your visa interview for information about scheduling an appointment and for a complete listing of the documents you should bring.
 At minimum, you will be asked to show:

 Original I-20 or DS-2019